steven-halla/casino_hell/README.md

 need to update coin flip screens so when magic is not there we simply have a blank space over magic , need to be conisstant

+oppossum in a can needs more messages to reflect all the state